 You can’t call Wave for help, which is frustrating.
 Instead, you can access Wave customer service only online, either by submitting a request on the Wave site or pressing the “help” button on your Wave account.

 In general, though, customers are satisfied with Wave’s products and customer support.
-The company has 4.3 stars on review site GetApp, with most reviewers indicating they’re satisfied with their customer service experience.1 Wave Accounting is also accredited with the Better Business Bureau, which gives Wave an A+ rating.2
+The company has 4.4 stars on review site GetApp, with most reviewers indicating they’re satisfied with their customer service experience.1 Wave Accounting is also accredited with the Better Business Bureau, which gives Wave an A+ rating.2, though we do recommend you take the BBB’s ratings with a grain of salt.

-Wave Payroll isn’t necessarily the most comprehensive payroll service in the business.
+Wave Payroll isn’t the most comprehensive payroll service in the business.
 It lacks features like automatic payroll runs, mobile apps, and nationwide full-service plans that competitors like Paychex and QuickBooks include as a matter of course.
-But if you’re looking for affordability, simplicity, and easy integration with Wave’s free accounting software, it’s honestly hard to do better.
+But if you’re looking for affordability, simplicity, and easy integration with Wave’s free accounting software, Wave Payroll is a solid option.

 Not sold on Wave?
 No worries; check out our list of the year’s best payroll companies for small businesses.